wrep/bugsnag-php-symfony/README.md

 $application->run($input);
 ```

-*   Make sure you use `--env=prod` when calling commands
+### Make sure you use `--env=prod` when calling commands

 Do make sure you are using `--env=prod` when executing commands on your server.
 Symfony executes commands in dev mode by default, and by default we skip errors and exceptions in debug mode.

+`php app/console bundle:generate:something --end=prod`

 License
 -------